-• For Additional Information Write •
+For Additional Information Write

+Dr. A. K. Mehrotra

+Chair, Graduate Studies Committee

-Dr. W.Y.
-Svrcek • Associate Head, Graduate Studies Department of Chemical and Petroleum Engineering University of Calgary • Calgary, Alberta, Canada T2N 1N4 E-mail: gradstud@ucalgary.ca
+Department of Chemical and Petroleum Engineering

+University of Calgary

+Calgary, Alberta, Canada T2N 1N4

+E-mail: gradstud@ucalgary.ca

 The University is located in the City of Calgary, the Oil capital of Canada, the home of the world famous Calgary Stampede and the 1988 Winter Olympics.
 The City combines the traditions of the Old West with the sophistication of a modern urban center.
 Beautiful Banff National Park is 110 km west of the City and the ski resorts of Banff, Lake Louise, and Kananaskis areas are readily accessible.
-In the above photo the University Campus is shown in the foreground.
-The Engineering complex is on the left of the picture, and the Olympic Oval is on the right of the picture.
+In the above photo the University Campus is shown with the Olympic Oval and the student residences in the foreground.
+The Engineering complex is on the left of the picture.